PolibaX/.github/profile/README.md

 - *Working members*: Antonio Pio Maggio
 - *Repo*: NONE

-Global map aligner and merger based on aruco anchors and fine adjustments.
-This node will provide a global voxel map for navigation purposes and a global point cloud for visialization purposes, in the form of a ROS2 package containing one or multiple nodes.
+Global map merger.
+This node will provide a global octomap for navigation purposes and a global point cloud for visialization purposes, in the form of a ROS2 package containing one or multiple nodes.

 ### ROS2 Aruco
-- *Progress*: 80%
+- *Progress*: 90%
-- *Status*: Needs testing 🧪
+- *Status*: Fully working, needs refinements 👍
 - *Working members*: Antonio Pio Maggio
 - *Repo*: [ros2-aruco](https://github.com/PolibaX/ros2-aruco)